dustinboling/fallriveridx/README.md

 * ListPrice (Must provide greater than or equal to. ex: ListPrice=>450000 will return houses listed at $450,000 or more)
 * BedroomsTotal (returns greater than or equal to the number given)
 * BathsTotal (returns greater than or equal to the number given)
-* BuildingSizeSQFT (returns greater than or equal to the number given)
+* BuildingSize (returns greater than or equal to the number given)

 ### Show (Single Property Details)
 This is what a single property search looks like.
 It only takes one parameter, ListingID, along with your token.